 Threaded fasteners shall be designed to be failsafe.

+It is important to pay special additional attention for all fasteners for which failure or particle release endangers operation of a mechanism.

+The tightening preload shall be justified taking into account the scattering of all parameters impacting the preload.

+Scattering parameters, for example, are related to manufacturing, lubrication and tightening.

 Venting

 Unless the mechanism is hermetically sealed or sized in all its functions and performances for internal pressure buildup, all closed cavities shall be provided with a venting hole sized according to the launch ascent depressurisation profile.